-There are 3 yearly returns a company has to do:
+There are 3 yearly returns a company has to do annually:

 1. A Confirmation Statement, to Companies House.

-This is the one that is due after you’ve traded for a year.
-It’s basically an affirmation that what Companies House has in its database about your company is correct.
+This is the one that is due a year after incorporation.
+It's basically an affirmation that what Companies House have in their database about your company is correct.

-It’s simple to do and you can do it online.
-If you fail to do it on time, however, you get a small fine which increases in value the longer the return is not done.
+It's simple to do and you can do it online.
+If you fail to do it on time and it's unduly prolonged, however, Companies House do take action to close (strike-off) the company.

 In this way Companies House keeps its database clean and up to date and maintains minimum oversight of UK limited companies.

-After a year of trading, you have some months for your small company to submit a basic financial return (called Abridged or Micro-entity accounts) to Companies House.
+After a year of trading, you have some months for your small company to submit a set of Accounts to Companies House.

 This is a huge saver of time and trouble.
 It also means that your HMRC and Companies House returns will match up!

 Keeping accurate financial records can be a headache for a newbie businessman.
 Mastering two different financial submissions even more so.
 Making them tally is why people employ accountants.
 Someone who has reasonable financial knowledge can attempt to do their own returns if they have established login access at HMRC for their company.